e271828e/Flight.jl/docs/notes/design/framework_spec.md

 spirit as slot exclusivity (a silent merge is almost certainly a bug) — which is exactly where this `merge` parts company with `Base.merge`, last-wins on NamedTuples; the two share a name and not a semantics, and dispatch on the node types keeps them apart mechanically.
+The mixed call is closed explicitly: a `merge(::Fragment, ::NamedTuple)` — or any other blend of a condition node with a bare NamedTuple — is an **error method**, defined so the call cannot fall through to `Base.merge`'s last-wins semantics on a payload that looks plausible, and its message is directive: wrap the NamedTuple in `fragment(...)` (or `at(prefix, fragment(...))`) and merge nodes with nodes.
 The explicit, *ordered* layering spelling — `override` — was deferred here and admitted one sub-topic later, when slot totality produced its use case (§16.6).